Ginger Water- A Boon Or A Bane For Your Body

 Ginger water is a potent detox drink that helps in smooth digestion.
-It stimulates bile, saliva, and gastric enzymes to improve the digestive system with the movement of food from the stomach to the small intestine.
+Hot ginger water benefits in stimulating bile, saliva, and gastric enzymes to improve the digestive system with the movement of food from the stomach to the small intestine.
 Some gases build in the intestinal tract during the process of digesting food and enzymes that are found in ginger may help in throwing out the gas, which further strengthens the stomach.

 3. May ease muscle soreness

 Muscle soreness is quite a common problem for beginners of exercise or after a hard workout.
 A glass of ginger water may be more effective than painkillers in case of mild pain and soreness.
-It can ease muscle pain, increase muscle recuperation, and boost the body’s ability to recover after exercise) According to a study, ginger can decrease the muscle pain caused by eccentric exercise or resistance training.
+It can ease muscle pain, increase muscle recuperation, and boost the body’s ability to recover after exercise) According to a study done by National Library of Medicine, ginger can decrease muscle pain caused by eccentric exercise or resistance training.
 You can make your homemade sports drink by adding lemon, a pinch of salt, honey as per taste to ginger water.

 4. Advantageous In managing cholesterol

 Ginger water helps in lowering the cholesterol and triglycerides levels of the body.
-High LDL or bad cholesterol is connected to heart diseases, which can be managed, and risks reduced by consuming ginger water regularly.
+High LDL or bad cholesterol is connected to heart diseases, which can be managed, and risks are reduced by consuming ginger water regularly.
 According to a study held in 2012, citrus fruits decrease the risk of stroke due to the high levels of flavanones.
-Being rich in flavanones, a slice of lemon in ginger water can balance cholesterol levels and prevents heart problems.
-Another study shows that ginger can notably decrease the lipid effect as compared to a placebo.
+Being rich in flavanones, a slice of lemon in ginger water can balance cholesterol levels and prevent heart problems.
+Another study done by NIH shows that ginger can notably decrease the lipid effect as compared to a placebo.

 5. Regulates blood sugar levels

-A study shows that 3 grams of ginger powder improves the Glycemic index( GI) as compared to the placebo.
+A study shows that 3 grams of ginger powder improve the Glycemic index( GI) as compared to the placebo.
 It is advised to diabetic people to have ginger water without sugar or honey.

 6. Ginger water and weight loss

 Ginger in water has only 4.8 calories, which is very less as compared to lime and honey water, which has 25 calories with 6 grams of sugar.
-Ginger water hydrates the body and improves digestion.
+Hot ginger water benefits in hydrating the body and improves digestion.
 It suppresses hunger and controls unnecessary cravings.